PoundKey/Algorithms/Computer Graphics/README.md

 Fragment shading is a very rich topic and is at the core of making computer gen- erated images look as detailed and realistic as they do.

+### Lighting and Shading Model
+A lighting model determines how light is reflected on a particular point.
+The perceived colour on that point depends on a number of parameters, for instance, the light direction, the viewer direction, the properties of the material, to name a few.

+A shading model is related to how lighting models are used to lit a surface.
+For instance, we can compute a single colour value per triangle, Flat shading; compute the colour for the vertices of a triangle and interpolate the colour values for points inside the triangle, Gouraud shading; or even compute the colour for every surface point, Phong shading.

+Colour in CG is composed of several terms, namely:

+- Diffuse: light reflected by an object in every direction.
+This is what we commonly call the colour of an object.
+- Ambient: used to simulate bounced lighting.
+It fills the areas where direct light can’t be found, thereby preventing those areas from becoming too dark.
+Commonly this value is proportional to the diffuse colour.
+- Specular: this is light that gets reflected more strongly in a particular direction, commonly in the reflection of the light direction vector around the surface’s normal.
+This colour is not related to the diffuse colour.
+- Emissive: the object itself emits light.

+## Interpolation (插值)
+- Interpolation is not a branch of mathematics but rather a collection of techniques.
+-

 ---

 ### Linear Algebra

 #### Points and Vectors